What Is Embedded Reporting?

 Giving users relevant and timely insights right within their workflow promotes a data-driven culture and encourages more analytical thinking.
 In-context reporting enables users to make smarter and faster decisions that are based on the information available at that moment or visible on the specific screen they are viewing.

 By enabling data-driven decision-making and cultivating a data-driven culture in your organization, you allow all of your users to make sound decisions rather quickly and completely eliminate the chance of anyone making a decision based on their gut feelings.
-Trusting data to direct your decisions means not starting from scratch, but relying on something that has worked well before, or at least taking it into account.
+Trusting data to direct your decisions means not starting from scratch but relying on something that has worked well before, or at least taking it into account.

 What to Look for When Choosing an Embedded Reporting Tool?

 More and more analytics solutions include embedded reporting capabilities as part of their offerings.
 But despite what most of these vendors may say, there is no one-size-fits-all embedded reporting tool that works for every use case.
-However, there are a few must-haves features regardless of your use case and business needs – and that is the minimum a tool should offer to be worth your consideration.
+However, there are a few must-have features regardless of your use case and business needs – and that is the minimum a tool should offer to be worth your consideration.

 Here’s what you should be looking for in an embedded reporting tool: